“I have always wanted to learn to sail”

 “How can I get started with sailing?
 How do I learn to sail?”

-At ASA, we hear that phrase on a daily basis.
+At American Sailing, we hear that phrase on a daily basis.
 We will let you in on the answer.
 It’s simple.

-You won’t have to buy a boat or learn a new language or buy a new wardrobe to get a taste for sailing.
+You won’t have to buy a boat or learn a new language or buy a new wardrobe to get a taste of sailing.
 You can dictate how much you want to experience.

 Step One: Start Slow

 Online Intro to Sailing is your first taste of the sailing lifestyle.
 Take this course and familiarize yourself with the fundamentals of sailing and the introductory vocabulary, safety skills, and how a boat works.
 When you complete this course, you will be ready to step on a boat and take ASA 101, Basic Keelboat Sailing.

 It may seem like you are playing a game, but this fun interactive game helps illustrate the principles of sailing and is used by some ASA sailing instructors to supplement their ASA 101 classes.
 This cutting-edge technology helps you learn about points of sail, trimming, tacking and jibing, and much more.
 Download the App

 Read All About Sailing Fundamentals